In order to have Heathen hearts made into a "print" book not just an ebook, I have gone to Amazon's Createspace.

 our bed… if any of our private life, made it into print, how did you put it?
 “I

-” you said, “Full blood Magyar, terror of the steppe,
+am Hungarian,” you said, “Full blood Magyar, terror of the steppe,

-.”
+experts with knives and swords.”
 And then you said, “If what we do in

 it?
 “Wear your hide as an apron”?”